ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Results

+\name is a model family in which the choice of modules' backbone instantiates a specific architecture.
+We consider three variations: (i) a fully convolutional $\nameConv$ based on ConvNeXt v2~\citep{convnext2}, (ii) a Swin Transformer-based $\nameSwin$~\citep{SwinTransformer}, and (iii) a ViT-based $\nameViT$~\citep{dosovitskiy2021an}.
+All variants use a pan-marker latent dimension $d_{\mathrm{lat}}=768$; architectural details are provided in Appendix~\ref{sec:model_conf}.

+\paragraph{Implementation of $\phi_{e}$ and $\phi_{d}$} We implement the convolutional kernel generators $\phi_{e}$ and $\phi_{d}$ as learnable marker-kernel lookup tables trained from scratch.
+This contrasts with VirTues~\citep{virtues} and EVA~\citep{Liu2025-EVA}, which rely on marker encodings derived from protein language models~\citep{Lin2023-ESM,Chen2023-GenePT}.
+While this choice restricts inference to markers observed during training, as per marker sequence- or gene-level similarity do not imply similar tissue-level expression patterns it lets the model learn marker-specific convolutional operators directly from IMC measurements (for detailed explanation see Appendix~\ref{app:marker-encodings-rationale}).

+\paragraph{Training procedure} We trained all models for 200 epochs with AdamW~\cite{loshchilov2019decoupled} optimizer using weight decay $10^{-4}$ and a cosine annealing learning-rate schedule with linear warm-up (for full details see Appendix~\ref{sec:hyperparams}).

-\paragraph{Preprocessing Overview} For training, we preprocess raw IMC images with variance-stabilizing transformation, frequency-based denoising, and intensity normalization, and then train/evaluate on fixed-size crops with standard spatial augmentations; full procedural details and all preprocessing parameters are given in Appendix~\ref{app:preprocessing}.
+\paragraph{Preprocessing Overview} For training \name model family, we preprocess raw IMC images with variance-stabilizing $\text{arcsinh}(x/5)$ transformation, frequency-based Butterworth \cite{Butterworth1930} denoising, and intensity normalization, and then train/evaluate on fixed-size crops with standard spatial augmentations; full procedural details and all preprocessing parameters are given in Appendix~\ref{app:preprocessing}.
+Because this pipeline differs from previously used IMC preprocessing workflows~\cite{virtues,Liu2025-EVA}, we include a dedicated signal-stability analysis in Appendix~\ref{app:signal_stability_analysis}, showing that our preprocessing excels at preserving meaningful marker variation while limiting technology-specific noise.